thunderbird/thunderbird-notes/README.md

 * `>` operator: All following single-indented lines are part of the text, but **single newlines are replaced by a space, and blank lines are converted to a newline character**.
 More than one level of indentation is preserved.
 * `|` operator: All following single-indented lines are part of the text, but **all white space is preserved**.
 * Control Characters: :, {, }, [, ], ,, &, *, #, ?, |, -, <, >, =, !, %, @, `

+# Consistency in YAML formatting

+See [Tools README](tools/README.md) for descriptions of `sort_notes.py` and `yamlfmt.py`.

+`sort_notes.py` will sort notes (sort of) by Bugzilla component into the desired order.
+Note you still need to double check the order.

+`yamlfmt.py` formats a YAML file and should be run so styles are consistent.

+Also, see .githoooks/pre-commit.sh for setting up a pre-commit hook to verify that changed YAML files validate with yamllint. (yamllint binary must be in your $PATH.)

+Future work in this area will likely involve auto-running `yamlfmt.py` and verifying that YAML files load in the previewer.

 # Getting notes on the website